-Short focal length lenses (like 16mm or 27mm) are shorter and therefore do not suffer from camera shake a much as longer lenses with longer focal length.
-Because of a combination of all the above factors, longer lenses are more affected by the movement of the camera than shorter lenses.
+Lenses with wide focal lengths (like 16mm or 27mm) are shorter and therefore do not suffer from camera shake as much as lenses with longer focal lengths.
+Because of a combination of all the above factors, longer lenses are more affected by the movement of the camera than shorter lenses when taking an image.
 This is called camera shake and it can ruin your sharp photos.

 Luckily, there are two ways to avoid camera shake when dealing with a zoom lens.

-I recommend using both methods when you want a sharp image and actively trying to avoid camera shake.
-However, if you aren’t able to use a mono- or tripod then setting your shutter speed equal to or more than your focal length is your best option.
+I recommend using both methods when you want a sharp image and to avoid camera shake.
+However, if you aren’t able to use a mono- or tripod the best option is setting your shutter speed equal to or more than your focal length.

 What Focal Length Lens do I Need?

 The focal length you need depends on the type of photo you are shooting, the distance you are trying to capture the image from, whether or not motion is involved, and what you need to be in focus.
 Below are several of the most common photo lenses and what they are most used for, according to Nikon.